bulgos/TheDominion/README.md

 ## Deploy
 ##### If you are an owner and want to deploy the application to Yak:
 [Build Yak packages with Rhino 7](https://developer.rhino3d.com/guides/yak/creating-a-grasshopper-plugin-package/)
-1. Set Configuration in Visual Studio to Release.
+1. Set Visual Studio Build Configuration to Release.
-2. Build Application (this will populate the \dist directory in Release Configuration).
+2. Build Application (this will populate the \dist directory when building Release Configuration).
-3. Point cmd prompt to root of the repository
+3. Open command prompt and point at root of the repository.
-4. Change to distribution directory `cd \the_Dominion\dist`
+4. Navigate into distribution directory `cd \the_Dominion\dist`
 5. Spec the manifest .yml file `"C:\Program Files\Rhino 7\System\Yak.exe" spec`
 6. Update the manifest manually if necessary.
 7. Build the package (currently windows only) `"C:\Program Files\Rhino 7\System\Yak.exe" build --platform win`